 Air India mistakenly cancels Boston man's flight ticket because of his name 'Kunal Kamra'

-New Delhi, Feb 05: Air India mistakenly cancelled the ticket of a Boston-based man, namesake of comedian Kunal Kamra, on its Jaipur-Mumbai flight of February 3, according to senior officials.
+New Delhi, Feb 05: Air India mistakenly cancelled the ticket of a Boston-based man, the namesake of comedian Kunal Kamra, on its Jaipur-Mumbai flight of February 3, according to senior officials.

-However, he was reissued the ticket and allowed to board the flight once the airline staff at the Jaipur airport realised that he is not the comedian who is on the no-fly list of four airlines, including Air India, the officials said.
+However, he has reissued the ticket and allowed to board the flight once the airline staff at the Jaipur airport realised that he is not the comedian who is on the no-fly list of four airlines, including Air India, the officials said.

 Reacting to the incident, Comedian Kamra called it as 'Collateral damage.'